David Bowie: Awards and achievements

-Bowie's 1969 commercial breakthrough, the song "Space Oddity", won him an Ivor Novello Special Award For Originality.
-For his performance in the 1976 science fiction film The Man Who Fell to Earth, he won the Saturn Award for Best Actor.
-In the ensuing decades he was honoured with numerous awards for his music and its accompanying videos, receiving, among others, six Grammy Awards and four Brit Awards—winning Best British Male Artist twice; the award for Outstanding Contribution to Music in 1996; and the Brits Icon award for his "lasting impact on British culture", given posthumously in 2016.
+Bowie's 1969 commercial breakthrough, "Space Oddity", won him an Ivor Novello Special Award For Originality.
+For his performance in The Man Who Fell to Earth, he won the Saturn Award for Best Actor.
+In the ensuing decades he received six Grammy Awards and four Brit Awards, including Best British Male Artist twice; the award for Outstanding Contribution to Music in 1996; and the Brits Icon award for his "lasting impact on British culture", given posthumously in 2016.